bodzioney/lazyloot/README.md

 ## Introduction

 This was my final project for CMSC430 at UMD.
-The goal of this project was to implement a compiler and runtime system for a lazily evaluated subset of the Loot language.
+The goal of this project was to implement a compiler and runtime system for a lazily evaluated subset of the Racket language.
 Specifically, it aims to implement the technique outlined in *A New Implementation Technique for Applicative Languages* by David Turner.

 ## Implementation